DataWarrior is an interactive, chemistry-aware

 The Table View serves as a direct window to the data contained in a DataWarrior file.
 Through it rows can be sorted, data of individual cells can be modified, and display options for individual columns can be changed.
 The Table View cannot be removed nor can there be more than one Table View.
 Columns may display non-alpha-numerical content like molecules or reactions.
 The column order may be changed and less important columns may be hidden.
 A column specific popup menu is accessible from the column header.
 More...

 This view visualizes table data in a 2-dimensional chart, e.g. as a scatter plot, bar or pie chart, box plot, etc. It is dynamically linked with the Detail Area such that a mouse movement above the view updates the row's details according to the mouse position.
 Marker colors, shapes, and sizes are customizable and may depend on a column of your data.
 A right mouse click inside of the view reveals a popup menu allowing to customize view settings.
 The button in the view's header area opens a popup with controls for assigning data columns and to dynamically zoom into each axis.
 More...

 The 3D-View is similar to the 2D-View, however, it displays markers or bars in a three dimensional cartesian coordinate system.
 The left mouse button can be used to select row markers or to change the Current Row.
-Pressing and dragging the right mouse button over empty space rotates the view.
-Pressing the same mouse button over a marker opens a popup menu for changing view specific settings.
+Pressing and dragging the right mouse button rotates the view.
+Clicking the right mouse button over a marker opens a popup menu for changing view specific settings.
 More...